 One of the people you’ll hear from is Ronnie Lomax.
 He’s 53.
 He was diagnosed with a type of dementia 12 years ago at the age of 42.
 He wanted to write this blog for 5 live about living with dementia:

 “I’m married to Elaine and we’ve got four children and 11 grandchildren.
-In 2000 I noticed that simple tasks were becoming more difficult.
-Like remembering phone calls I had minutes before, problems spelling words I knew I knew, and remembering discussions I had with people.
+In 2000, I noticed that simple tasks were becoming more difficult.
+Like remembering phone calls I had minutes before, problems spelling words, and remembering discussions.